barth-lab/phenix_with_spades/README.md

 # Phenix with SPaDES

-This repo contains information pertaining to interfacing and running Phenix with Rosetta SPaDES for improved structure refinement based on our recent paper TBC.
+This repo contains information pertaining to interfacing and running Phenix with Rosetta SPaDES for improved structure refinement based on our recent paper:

+Chen, KY.M., Lai, J.K., Rudden, L.S.P. et al. Computational design of highly signalling-active membrane receptors through solvent-mediated allosteric networks.
+Nat.
+Chem.
+(2025). https://doi.org/10.1038/s41557-024-01719-2

+Please cite us if you use hydrate in any capacity!

 We include specific installation instructions as well as detailed demos to demonstrate refinement.